code42/code42cli/docs/userguides/detectionlists.md

 3. Save the CSV file.

-## Add users to the Departing Employees list.
+## Add users to the Departing Employees list

 Once you have entered the employees' information in the CSV file, use the bulk add command with the CSV file path to add multiple users at once.
 For example: